cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Context APIs {#api}

-In this section, we detail the APIs available on the client and server (V)OPRF contexts.
+In this section, we detail the APIs available on the client and server POPRF contexts.
 Each API has the following implicit parameters:

 - GG, a prime-order group implementing the API described in {{pog}}.
-- contextString, a domain separation tag taken from the client or server context.
+- contextString, a domain separation tag constructed during context setup.

-The data types `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets. `Proof` is a concatenated sequence of two `SerializedScalar` values, as shown below.
+The data types `PrivateInput` and `PublicInput` are opaque byte strings of arbitrary length no larger than 2^13 octets. `Proof` is a sequence of two `SerializedScalar` values, as shown below.

 ~~~
+struct {
+  SerializedScalar c;
-SerializedScalar Proof[2*Ns];
+  SerializedScalar s;
+} Proof;
 ~~~

 ### Server Context

-The ServerContext encapsulates the context string constructed during setup and the (V)OPRF key pair.
-It has three functions, `Evaluate`, `FullEvaluate` and `VerifyFinalize` described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs and optionally the public metadata input as determined by the server and/or the public metadata input as sent by the client.
+The ServerContext encapsulates the context string constructed during setup and the POPRF key pair.
+It has three functions, `Evaluate`, `FullEvaluate` and `VerifyFinalize` described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs along with public input `info`.

-`FullEvaluate` takes PrivateInput values, and it is useful for applications that need to compute the whole OPRF protocol on the server side only.
+`FullEvaluate` takes PrivateInput values, and it is useful for applications that need to compute the whole POPRF protocol on the server side only.

 `VerifyFinalize` takes PrivateInput values and their corresponding output digests from `Finalize` as input, and returns true if the inputs match the outputs.

-Note that `VerifyFinalize` and `FullEvaluate` are not used in the main OPRF protocol.
+Note that `VerifyFinalize` and `FullEvaluate` are not used in the main POPRF protocol.
 They are exposed as an API for building higher-level protocols.

 #### Evaluate